tvdburgt/subtle/README.md

 # Subtle

-Subtle is an easy and intuitive Windows desktop app for downloading subtitles for your favorite movies and TV shows.
+Subtle is a simple and intuitive Windows desktop app for downloading subtitles for your favorite movies and TV shows.

 ![](https://raw.githubusercontent.com/tvdburgt/subtle/master/screenshots/pioneer.png)